Redkuroo/Sanction-System/README.md

  # HCDC IT Lab Sanction System

  ## Overview
- This project is a web-based system for managing IT lab sanction requests at HCDC.
-It streamlines the process of submitting, reviewing, and approving lab usage requests, making it easier for students and staff to access IT resources efficiently.
+ This project was made during my Student assistant days, a web-based system for managing IT lab sanction requests at HCDC.
+It streamlines the process of submitting, reviewing, and approving lab sanctions from students, making it easier for students and staff.

  ## Features
  - Submit lab sanction requests online